Erasure-tolerance scheme for the surface codes on neutral atom quantum computers: -Shift Erasure Recovery

 \begin{enumerate} \item Repeat the surface code procedure, tolerating state errors, leakage errors, and erasure errors while executing quantum computation. \item When the accumulation of erasure errors on the array threatens to reduce the error tolerance of the surface code below the required level, transfer the logical qubit to another perfect atom array.
 Then, refresh the old atom array that contains erased qubits to restore it to a defect-free array. \end{enumerate}

 This series of steps separates the functionality of executing quantum computation—protecting against state errors and enduring erasure errors—from the functionality of correcting erasure errors.
-By moving the logical qubit away from the imperfect array, our scheme prevents the logical qubit from suffering effects caused by repairing the atom array, such as noise or time-consuming.
+By moving the logical qubit away from the imperfect array, our scheme prevents the logical qubit from suffering effects caused by repairing the atom array, such as noise or increased errors during the induced idling time.

 Consider a qubit array $\mathcal{A}_1$ on which a logical qubit of the surface code is encoded and another qubit array $\mathcal{A}_2$ on which nothing is encoded initially.
 Then, syndrome measurements and error corrections on $\mathcal{A}_1$ are repeatedly performed to correct Pauli errors.
 However, this iteration increases the erasure ratio, eventually making the logical failure rate exceed acceptable levels (e.g., $10^{-15}$~\cite{Fowler2012-hz}).